a-karma/Bogor_Workshop/DAY_3/Session2.md

 ```sh
 PANEL=/home/DATA/Day_3_b/babirusa_panel
 ```
-Then we we can run vcf2phylip  by specifying the vcf file as the input (`-i`) and the output name you want in your current working directory (`--out-prefix`)
+Then we can run vcf2phylip by specifying the vcf file as the input (`-i`) and the output name you want in your current working directory (`--out-prefix`)

 ```sh
 /home/DATA/Day_3_b/scripts/vcf2phylip.py -i $PANEL.vcf --output-prefix babirusa_panel